History of Bengal: Small sultanates (1338–1352)

 During the middle of the 14th century, three break away sultanates emerged in the Delhi Sultanate's province of Bengal.
 These included a realm led by Fakhruddin Mubarak Shah (and later his son) in Sonargaon; a realm led by Alauddin Ali Shah in Gauda (also called Lakhnauti); and a realm led by Shamsuddin Ilyas Shah in Satgaon.
 The Moroccan traveller Ibn Battuta visited Sonargaon during the reign of Fakhruddin Mubarak Shah.
-Ibn Battua also visited the Sufi leader Shah Jalal in Sylhet, who had earlier defeated the Hindu ruler Govinda.
+Ibn Battuta also visited the Sufi leader Shah Jalal in Sylhet, who had earlier defeated the Hindu ruler Govinda.

 Bengal Sultanate (1352–1576)

 Ilyas Shahi dynasty (1342–1414 and 1435–1487)

 In 1352, Shamsuddin Ilyas Shah unified the three small sultanates in Bengal into a single government.
 Ilyas Shah proclaimed himself as the "Shah of Bangalah".
 His son Sikandar Shah defeated the Sultan of Delhi and secured recognition of Bengal's sovereignty after the Bengal Sultanate-Delhi Sultanate War.
 The largest mosque in India was built in Bengal to project the new sultanate's imperial ambitions.
 The sultans advanced civic institutions and became more responsive and "native" in their outlook.
 Considerable architectural projects were undertaken which induced the influence of Persian architecture, Arab architecture and Byzantine architecture in Bengal.
 The dynasty was a promoter of Indo-Persian culture.
 One of the sultans, Ghiyasuddin Azam Shah, kept a correspondence with the renowned Persian poet Hafez.

 The early Bengal Sultanate was notable for its diplomatic relationships.
 Embassies were sent to Ming China during the reign of Emperor Yongle.
 China responded by sending envoys, including the Treasure voyages; and mediating in regional disputes.
 There are also records of the sultans' relations with Egypt, Herat and some kingdoms in Africa.

 The Ilyas Shahi Dynasty was interrupted in 1414 by a native uprising but was restored by Nasiruddin Mahmud Shah in 1433.